Graphics tablet

 A graphics tablet (also known as a digitizer, digital graphic tablet, pen tablet, drawing tablet, external drawing pad or digital art board) is a computer input device that enables a user to hand draw or paint images, animations and graphics, with a special pen-like stylus, similar to the way a person draws pictures with a pencil and paper by hand.

 Graphics tablets may also be used to capture data or handwritten signatures.
 They can also be used to trace an image from a piece of paper that is taped or otherwise secured to the tablet surface.
 Capturing data in this way, by tracing or entering the corners of linear polylines or shapes, is called digitizing.

 The device consists of a rough surface upon which the user may "draw" or trace an image using the attached stylus, a pen-like drawing apparatus.
-The image is shown on the computer monitor, though some graphic tablets now also incorporate an LCD screen for more realistic or natural experience and usability.
+The image is shown on the computer monitor, though some graphic tablets now also incorporate an LCD screen for a more realistic or natural experience and usability.

 Some tablets are intended as a replacement for the computer mouse as the primary pointing and navigation device for desktop computers.